jmsaltzman/pi_setup/README.md

 7. ./bash_setup.sh
 8. ./vnc_setup.sh   <-- it will ask for vnc password, read-only (no)
 9. ./arduino_setup.sh
-10. This is a good time to save a system image :)
+10. This is a good time to clone a system image.

 OpenCV setup takes a while, maybe overclock first (???)

 1. ./cv_tools_install_AR1.sh
-2. ./cv_tools_install_AR2.sh   <-- This will take hours!
+2. ./cv_tools_install_AR2.sh   <-- This will take hours
-3. ./cv_files_setup.s"
+3. ./cv_files_setup.sh

 .
 DON'T Run cv_tools_install.sh (chmod'ed to 775, run as sudo) to install CV packages!
 It doesn't work :(